F4HTB/Universal_HamRadio_Remote_HTML5/README.md

 [AUDIO]
-AUDIO outputdevice: output from audio soundcard to the mic input of TRX AUDIO inputdevice: int from audio soundcard from the speaker output of TRX
+AUDIO outputdevice: output from audio soundcard to the mic input of TRX AUDIO inputdevice: input from audio soundcard from the speaker output of TRX

 [HAMLIB]
-HAMLIB com port: com port of the car interface
+HAMLIB com port: com port of the CAT interface
 HAMLIB radio model: hamlib trx model
-HAMLIB auto tx poweroff: set if auto off the trx when it's not used
+HAMLIB auto tx poweroff: set to auto power off the trx when it's not in use
 ```
 ## Possible problem
 No //is for get some problemes from the code
 ## Other optional
-to get more function is use Hamlib last version
+To get more functionality you can use the latest version of HamLib
 ```
 git clone https://github.com/Hamlib/Hamlib
 cd Hamlib